 A: We do not receive any federal or state funds.
 We do receive some funding from local towns either to provide contracted services or as a charitable contribution.

-A: Please visit our website for complete information and details on the volunteer program and how to get involved.
+A: Please click here for complete information and details on the volunteer program and how to get involved.

 Q: Why do you have a minimum age for volunteering?

 A: We currently require volunteers to be 16 to volunteer independently at the shelter.
-Volunteers 14-16 may volunteer with an adult.
-We do not permit volunteers under 14 due to the limited ability of our staff to supervise and support them.
+Children under 16 may volunteer in select capacities with one-to-one adult supervision.

 Q: Is Homeward Bound a volunteer organization?